-Juan Vila is one of those sailors who’s proved his navigating brilliance across different disciplines and boats, from racing aboard the offshore trimaran Banque Populaire to competing in America’s Cup races, to coastal regattas.
+Joan Vila is one of those sailors who’s proved his navigating brilliance across different disciplines and boats, from racing onboard the offshore trimaran Banque Populaire to competing in America’s Cup races, to coastal regattas.

-He raced again in 1993-94 with De la Gándara in the Whitbread 60 Galicia ’93 Pescanova, and for a third time in 1997-98 with John Kostecki on board Chessie Racing.
+He raced again in 1993-94 with De la Gándara in the Whitbread 60 Galicia ’93 Pescanova, and for a third time in 1997-98 with John Kostecki onboard Chessie Racing.
 He reunited with Kostecki to lift the Fighting Finish trophy by winning the inaugural Volvo Ocean Race in 2001-02 onboard Illbruck, the last time the 60s were to race.

 “It’s difficult, it’s tricky, you have all this information about sea surface temperature and data, which says where the Gulf Stream is, but then you never know if it is going to be there or whether it may have moved.
 It was somehow a bit of luck and just looking through everything we could and every indication we could get, to make sure we were in the right place,” he said afterwards.

-Ten years later he was back for the first official meeting of Volvo Ocean Race Legends Regatta and Reunion.
-“At first the race was about the adventure but by the time of my first appearance it was already starting to turn into a race, and now it is all about the competition,” he recalled at the time.
+Ten years later he was back for the first official Legends Regatta and Reunion.
+“The first the race was about the adventure, but by the time of my first appearance it was already starting to turn into a race, and now it is all about the competition,” he recalled at the time.

 “But the spirit of the regatta hasn’t changed.
 The difficulty of the challenge will always remain the same.”
 Vila’s career is long and shows no sign of slowing down.
 After his last Volvo outing he followed Kostecki to the America’s Cup and was among Alinghi’s victorious crew in 2007 and the winning Oracle Team USA’s design crew in 2013.